 - a) Supplemental type-certificates shall be issued by: - 1. the Authority; or - 2.
-(Reserved). an approved design organisation within the scope of its privileges provided for in (1) and (9) of DASR 21.A.263(c), as recorded in the terms of approval. - b) A supplemental type-certificate shall only be issued when: - 1.
-The applicant has demonstrated its capability in accordance with DASR 21.A.112B; - 2.
-It has been demonstrated that the change to a type-certificate and areas affected by the change comply with the type-certification basis and the environmental protection requirements, as established by the Authority in accordance with DASR 21.A.101; - (Reserved); in the case of a supplemental type-certificate affecting the operational suitability data, it has been demonstrated that the necessary changes to the operational suitability data meet the operational suitability data certification basis, as established by the Authority in accordance with EMAR 21.A.101; - 4.
-Compliance with (2) and (3) has been demonstrated in accordance with DASR 21.A.20, as applicable to the change; and - 5.
-In case the applicant has specified that it provided certification data on the basis of an arrangement with the owner of the type-certification data in accordance with DASR 21.A.113(b): - The type-certificate holder has indicated that it has no technical objection to the information submitted under DASR 21.A.93; and

-- ii.
-The type-certificate holder has agreed to collaborate with the supplemental type-certificate holder to ensure discharge of all obligations for continued airworthiness of the changed product through compliance with DASR 21.A.44 and DASR 21.A.118A. - c) (Reserved) By derogation from (3) and (4) of (b), at the applicant's request included in the declaration referred to in EMAR 21.A.20(d), the applicant is entitled to have a supplemental type-certificate for an aircraft issued before the applicant has demonstrated compliance with the operational suitability data certification basis, provided that the applicant demonstrates such compliance before the date at which those data are to be actually used. - d) A supplemental type-certificate shall be limited to the specific configuration(s) in the type-certificate to which the related major change relates.
+(Reserved). an approved design organisation within the scope of its privileges provided for in (1) and (9) of DASR 21.A.263(c), as recorded in the terms of approval. - b) A supplemental type-certificate shall only be issued when; - 1.
+The applicant has demonstrated its capability in accordance with DASR 21.A.112B; - It has been demonstrated that the change to a type-certificate and areas affected by the change comply with the type-certification basis and the environmental protection requirements, as established in accordance with DASR 21.A.101; - (Reserved); - 4.
+Compliance with (2) has been demonstrated in accordance with DASR 21.A.20, as applicable to the change; and - 5.
+In case the applicant has specified that it provided certification data on the basis of an arrangement with the owner of the type-certification data in accordance with DASR 21.A.113(b): - i.
+The type-certificate holder has indicated that it has no technical objection to the information submitted under DASR 21.A.93; and - ii.
+The type-certificate holder has agreed to collaborate with the supplemental type-certificate holder to ensure discharge of all obligations for continued airworthiness of the changed product through compliance with DASR 21.A.44 and DASR 21.A.118A. - c) (Reserved). - d) A supplemental type-certificate shall be limited to the specific configuration(s) in the type-certificate to which the related major change relates.